Frequently Asked Questions

 The student body of our initial project, Good Shepherd Academy, will be composed of 51% girls and 49% boys, reflecting the school age population.
 All students will be taught leadership skills.

 “When Education Dries Up: The Economics of Sexual Inequality”, The Economist, November 2, 2013

 What does it mean that Good Shepherd Academy is a Christian school?

 As a Christian school, Good Shepherd Academy enrolls students of diverse religious, ethnic, cultural, and socio-economic backgrounds.
 While Christian values and principles are foundational, students of all faith traditions are encouraged to attend.
 Christian proselytizing has no place at GSA.
 Christian Education is offered and is optional.
 World Religions and Tolerance are mandatory, with special emphasis on Muslim/Christian relations, which is critically important in West Africa today.
-Students’ spiritual, physical, and emotional well-being is a focus, along with academic excellence, creative thinking, leadership skills and animal husbandry.
-A chaplain serves the Academy and regular Christian worship services are held in The Calvary Centre, which will also serves as a Multi-purpose Hall.
+Students’ spiritual, physical, and emotional well-being are a focus, along with academic excellence, creative thinking, leadership skills and animal husbandry.
+A Christian chaplain serves the Academy and regular Christian worship services are held in The Calvary Centre.

 What financial and accounting safeguards are in place?

-Our parent organizations, Good Shepherd SLF and GSAA, retain lawyers and accountants in the United States and Cameroon.
+Good Shepherd SLF retains lawyers and accountants in both the United States and Cameroon.
 All books are audited annually.
 Financial controls and manuals are in place.
 A 990 Form is filed annually in the United States, in compliance with IRS guidelines.
 The form can be accessed from any website page on the footer.
-Each member of the Good Shepherd SLF Board of Directors is a financial contributor to Good Shepherd SLF.
+Each member of the Good Shepherd SLF Board of Directors is a financial contributor to the Foundation.
 You can be certain that they will manage your donation as carefully as they manage their own.